A Natural Adaptive Process for Collective Decision-Making: The Result

-Before illustrating these results via examples, we briefly discuss variations of the urn process.
+Before illustrating these results via examples, we discuss variations of the urn process.

-\begin{remark} It is not necessary to synchronize the drawing of winners with the ``preference elicitation'' process in which balls are replaced (via comparisons and mutations).
-For example, it may be more practical to only draw a winner after a certain number of rounds of has passed. \end{remark}
+\begin{remark}[Decoupling collective decisions] We assume that in each round, a collective decision is made by selecting the winner of the pairwise comparison.
+It may, however, be more practical to decouple collective decisions from the preference elicitation process and draw winners less frequently.
+For example, collective decisions could be made by drawing a random ball after any fixed number of rounds or at random times. \Cref{cor:main} shows that the resulting distribution would approximate a maximal lottery. \end{remark}

-\begin{remark} The results still hold if we require that the probability of a random mutation from one alternative to another is different for different pairs of alternatives.
-For example, we could ask that the mutation rate for the pair $(i,j)$ is proportional to the number $M_{\p}(i,j)$ of agents who prefer $i$ to $j$.
+\begin{remark}[Non-uniform mutation rates] The results still hold if we let the probability of a random mutation from alternative $i$ to alternative $j$ depend on the pair $(i,j)$.
+It suffices that every alternative in the support of a maximal lottery can escape permanent depletion via some path of mutations.
+More explicitly, it suffices if for any two alternatives $i$ and $j$, there is a path of alternatives from $i$ to $j$ so that the mutation rate is positive from any alternative on the path to the next.
 The proof can be adapted at the expense of more book-keeping. \end{remark}